Mohun Bagan's Srinjoy Bose: Our President promised ISL, we delivered to the fans | Goal.com

 Bose also shared that even though it was difficult to make a breakthrough into ISL, the management was firm to keep their promise that they made to the club members and fans.

 "The more difficult the task, the sweeter is the success.
 Winning the I-League with four matches to spare and in the royal manner that we won is hugely satisfying.
 It is the same thing with how we made our way into ISL.
 It was a difficult task but we did it after getting a new partner.
 There were sacrifices made as it was a corporate affair.
-You see that our rivals (East Bengal) are yet to come up (in ISL) and therefore it was a challenge.
+You see that our rivals (East Bengal) are yet to come up (in ISL).
 Our President (Tutu Bose) had said that Mohun Bagan will always play in the top league of the country (although last season they played in the I-League).
 ISL is the top league and we are in it.

 "So, to keep up with promise and the expectations was a huge task but we have done it successfully.
 It was a huge responsibility as it involved the emotions of millions of fans," concluded the board member of ATK Mohun Bagan FC,